Johanna Larsson: 2013

 Larsson began the season with a quarterfinal appearance in Auckland, beating Julia Görges in the second round.
 She lost in the opening major of the season to Jelena Janković.
 She lost in two consecutive first rounds in Memphis and Acapulco.
 She reached the third round at Indian Wells, after defeating 24th-ranked Anastasia Pavlyuchenkova in the second round.
 She struggled in the lead-up to the French Open but made the quarterfinals in Strasbourg once again.
 She lost to Sorana Cîrstea in the second round of the French Open.
 After the French Open, Larsson struggled once again; she went on to exit Wimbledon in the first round.
 A major improvement in form saw Larsson beat Mathilde Johansson in Båstad, to reach her second final there.
-Larsson made it to the final of the women's singles at the Swedish Open where she lost to 1st seed Serena Williams in straight sets, 4–6, 1–6.
+Larsson made it to the final of the women's singles at the Swedish Open where she lost to top seed Serena Williams in straight sets, 4–6, 1–6.
 In the lead-up to the US Open, she lost in qualifying in three U.S. hardcourt events.
 She lost in the second round of the US Open for the second year in a row.
 In the WTA Challenger event in Ningbo, Larsson made the semifinals, losing to Bojana Jovanovski.
 She ended the year with a loss to country-woman Arvidsson at the ITF event in Poitiers.

 2014

 Larsson began the year with a second-round finish in Auckland, losing to second seed Ana Ivanovic.
 She lost in the first round of Australian Open to Victoria Azarenka.
 She then had her best ever indoor result at a WTA Tour event when she qualified and made the second round in Paris.
 Two first-round losses occurred in Rio and Florianpolis.
 Her drop in ranking meant she played qualifying in both Indian Wells and Miami; she failed to qualify in either event.
-She made a quarterfinal appearance at the ITF event in Osprey, and took her 16th ITF doubles title with Kiki Bertens at the ITF event in Cagnes-sur-Mer.
+She made a quarterfinal appearance at the ITF event in Osprey, and took her 16th ITF doubles title with Kiki Bertens at Cagnes-sur-Mer.

-2015: First WTA singles title
+2015: First WTA Tour singles title

 Larsson won her first WTA Tour singles title at the 2015 Swedish Open.

 2020: Retirement

-She retired from the professional tour on 28 February 2020.
+She retired from professional tour on 28 February 2020.